stevearc/pypicloud/doc/topics/deploy.rst

 Configuration
 -------------
 Remember when you generated a config file in :ref:`getting started
 <getting_started>`?
-Well we can do the same thing but a different flag to
+Well we can do the same thing with a different flag to
 generate a default production config file.

 .. code-block:: bash

     $ ppc-make-config -p prod.ini

-Here are the options that you should pay extra attention to:

-``pypi.db.url`` should be a real database.
-You can use sqlite for small deploys, but make sure you're using a file instead of ``:memory:``.
-Redis is recommended because it's awesome.

-``session.secure`` should be ``true`` if the server is visible to the outside world.
+You should make extra certain that ``session.secure`` is ``true`` if the server is visible to the outside world.
 This goes hand-in-hand with ensuring that your server always uses HTTPS.
 If you set up access control and don't use HTTPS, someone will just sniff your credentials.
 And then you'll feel silly.

 WSGI Server
 -----------